A General Framework for Updating Belief Distributions: Abstract

 In the non-Bayesian paradigm, variable selection can proceed by defining a cost function, such as AIC or BIC, that adjusts fit to the data by the number of covariates in the model.
 Inference proceeds using an optimization algorithm, such as forward or stepwise selection, to find a model that minimises the cost.
 More recently, penalized-likelihood methods have proved popular (Tibshirani, 1997; Fan and Li, 2002) where the partial-likelihood is maximised subject to some constraint on the norm of the regression coefficients defined by some appropriate sparsity inducing metric.

-Despite the enormous impact of Cox PH models and the importance of variable selection, the Bayesian literature in this area is very limited.
+Despite the enormous impact of Cox PH models and the importance of variable selection, the Bayesian literature in this area is limited.
 This is because of the lack of a theoretical foundation to treat $h_0(t)$ as a nuisance parameter, leading to either ad hoc methods or the full specification of a joint probability model.
 For instance, Faraggi and Simon (1998) and Volinsky et al. (1997) adopt pseudo-Bayesian approaches.
 The paper of Volinsky et al. (1997) take the BIC as an approximation to the marginal likelihood and they use a branch and bound algorithm to find a set of models with differing sets of covariates with high BIC scores.
 The difficulty here is that, while the methods are important and well motivated, they are ultimately ad hoc.
 Moreover, prior information on $\pi({\bm{\beta}})$ does not enter into the calculation of the BIC, meaning that an important aspect of the Bayesian approach is lost.

-In contrast, Ibrahim et al. (1999) consider variable selection within a full joint model using a prior specification of a gamma process for the baseline hazard.
+In contrast, Ibrahim et al. (1999) consider variable selection within a full joint model using a prior specification of a gamma process for the baseline hazard (see also Ibrahim et al. (2001)).
 This provides a formal Bayesian solution but inference is then conditional on, and sensitive to, the specification of the prior on $h_0(t)$, something the partial-likelihood model explicitly avoids.